-- Design of Main Street and other local streets, including "Key Streets" - Highway 99E Intersection Improvements - New or improved bicycle and pedestrian pathways and connections - Potential new pedestrian/bicycle crossings on or over McLoughlin Boulevard

-Top priority improvements identified by Station Area Plan advisory committee members include:

-- Main Street improvements, coupled with a more direct and improved connection from the north end of Main Street to the light rail station (projects 1 and 5). - Enhanced connections to the Springwater Corridor (projects 3, 6 and 7). - Pedestrian and bicycle connections from adjacent neighborhoods to the Station Area (projects 2, 11 and 15). - Improved ability to cross McLoughlin Blvd (projects 4 and 8). - Truck signage improvements at the intersection of Ochoco Street and McLoughlin Boulevard (project 9).
+- New or improved bicycle and pedestrian pathways and connections: A variety of projects are recommended to improve access into, out of and within the planning area for bicyclists and pedestrians.
+They include better connections to and from the Springwater trail corridor (projects 3, 6, 7 and 16); and improved connections between adjacent neighborhoods and the station area (projects 2, 11 and 15). - Potential new pedestrian/bicycle crossings over McLoughlin Boulevard: In addition to, and/or in lieu of, pedestrian crossing improvements to intersections at Ochoco and Milport, apossible new pedestrian overcrossings could be constructed to make it easier and safer to cross McLoughlin near Umatilla Street (project 4). - Top priority improvements identified by Station Area Plan advisory committee members include: - " Main Street improvements, coupled with a more direct and improved connection from the north end of Main Street to the light rail station (projects 1 and 5). - " Enhanced connections to the Springwater Corridor (projects 3, 6 and 7). - " Pedestrian and bicycle connections from adjacent neighborhoods to the study area (projects 2, 11 and 15). - " Improved ability to cross McLoughlin Blvd. - " Truck signage improvements at the intersection of Ochoco Street and McLoughlin Boulevard (project 9).